mzbrau/photo-locator/README.md

 It reads the photo metadata and then displays the location of the photos on the map.

 It has the following features:
-- Show Preview of the Image
-- Open multiple images
-- Display image locations on the map
+- Open images and display their locations on the map
 - Centre the map on the location of an image (click the number)
+- Find image in the list (click the pin)
+- Filter the image list
 - Open the image (click the image)
 - Export all photo details to a CSV file (semi-colon delimited)
 - Rename all photos to the format 'Date Time Address'